-Here are six common money in motion questions where scheduling a meeting with a financial advisor can help determine your best path forward:
+Here are six common money in motion questions where scheduling a meeting with a Financial Advisor can help determine a path forward:

 How should I plan for retirement?